dgaydukov/cert-aws/sa/files/sa.md

 ###### CloudFormation
 It's aws solution to IAC.
 There are 2 concepts:
 * template - json/yaml file with describe desired infrastructure
 * stack - template deployed to cloud (you can run commands like describe/list/create/update stack).
-If you create/update stack and errors occur all would be rolled back and you can be notified by SNS
+If you create/update stack and errors occur all changes would be rolled back and you can be notified by SNS
 SAM (Serverless Application Model) - framework to build serverless apps, provide a shorthand syntax to write IAC using yaml templates.
 Later it anyway transformed into CF full template, so you can just learn CF and stick with it.
 [sam local](https://github.com/aws/aws-sam-cli) - cli tool to test lambda locally, simulate s3/dynamoDB/kinesis/sns, it uses built-in CodeBuild/CodeDeploy to build and deploy app to cloud.
 Supported formats are JSON/YAML.
 Resource naming is supported not for all product, this is due to possible naming conflicts (when you update template, some resources would be recreated, but if names are not updated error would happen).
 To assign real name, you use stack + logical name, this ensures unique names.
 You can add deletion policy (for example you delete stack and want to preserve s3 buckets and take RDS snapshot).
 CF Registry - managed service that lets you register, use, and discover AWS and third party resource providers.
 You can use conditions inside templates (for example create ec2 based on input params).
-Don't confuse nested stack and imported stack:
+Don't confuse:
 * nested stack - you put one stack into another (main) by using `AWS::CloudFormation::Stack` and create only 1 stack (main).
 And this stack would create dependent first.
 It's the same as have 1 file, you just separate code, yet in aws your stacks would be divided into main and nested.
 * imported stack (Cross-Stack References) - you create 2 separate stacks with different names, and inside main you call resources from dependee stack by using `!ImportValue !Sub "${stackName}-SubnetID"`.
 In both cases your first stack should export resources, by using `Outputs`, that you want to use in main stack.